 But basic isn’t bad—when it comes to password managers, the best service is the one that you’ll use.
 For some people, using a dedicated password manager can be too much to keep track of.
 In those cases, leaning on Google, Apple, or even Firefox can help upgrade your password security with little extra effort necessary.
 Their built-in password management tools can do the heavy lifting of creating and remembering unique random passwords across the web, and you won’t need to switch to a different app to make it work.

 Of course, you will lock yourself into those ecosystems by doing so, but if you live your whole life within those waters already, you won’t be bothered by that fact.
 Google probably will appeal to most people, as Chrome is ubiquitous, but those who worry about data privacy can instead turn to Firefox and its pledge to not sell your data.
-Apple also shares Firefox’s commitment to privacy, but they’re the hardest to leave, as the company doesn’t provide an easy method to export passwords.
+Apple also shares Firefox’s commitment to privacy, but it’s the hardest platform to leave, as the company doesn’t provide an easy method to export passwords.
 We advise choosing Google or Firefox for the widest reach across devices, and Apple if you own both MacOS and iOS devices (and don’t plan to leave).
+Microsoft’s password manager in Edge can also be worth a look for people deeply enmeshed in the Windows ecosystem.

 The one primary downside to using your Google, Apple, or Firefox account to store passwords is that they’re not as tightly safeguarded as with a third-party service.
 Even if you secure your account with two-factor authentication (and you absolutely should if you’re storing passwords in it!), Google, Apple, or Firefox tend to be more lax about accessing passwords from a device that’s logged in.
 Often they don’t ask for reauthentication to use a stored password, unlike most dedicated password managers—and that can be a security hazard on a shared device.